waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `item_finder_agent`: Updated to find named NPCs.

 ### Party & Training Notes
 - **PIP (Pidgey):** Leveled to 19 and learned WING ATTACK.
-Evolution was triggered but then stopped, possibly due to a ROM hack mechanic changing evolution levels.
+Its evolution was triggered, but I accidentally cancelled it.
+I need to remember that pressing 'B' during evolution stops it.